hostjane/hostjane.github.io/_pages/point-your-domain.md

 <span class="green">Your domain's records are managed at the registrar.</span>
 {: .fs-6 .fw-300 }

-The first step is to logon to your registrar and navigate to your domain's control panel.
-{: .fs-6 .fw-300 }

 |   ![](/assets/one.svg)           | The first step is to logon to your registrar and navigate to your domain's control panel.
 Links to the largest domain registrars are below. |

 <span class="yellow">Links to the largest domain registrars are below.</span>